QuartoHasSpoken/paylocity-demo/README.md

 This will be on `http://localhost:3000` if you want to verify it is up

+## Generate / Manage Demo Data

+You can opt to pre-populate the data.
+If you watch /server/database.json you will see the changes made and you can also update the json here and refresh the app

+Run `npm run generate`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.